joshgerdes/jekyll-uno/_drafts/git-using-github-desktop-on-windows-for-sysadmins.md

 1. In your web browser, navigate to [Github Desktop](https://desktop.github.com/) homepage and click on: **Download**
 2. ![Github Desktop - Download](/uploads/githubdesktop-download.png "Github Desktop - Download")
-3. You should have a file such as GitHubDesktopSetup-x64.exe, once it's downloaded _(should only take a few seconds, the file is about 109 MB at the time this was written)_ then run it to install.
+3. Once it's downloaded, you should have a file such as GitHubDesktopSetup-x64.exe _(it should only take a few seconds, the file is about 109 MB at the time this article was written),_ then run it to install.
 4. ![Github Desktop - Installing](/uploads/githubdesktop-installing.png "Github Desktop - Installing")

 Congratulations, you have now installed Github Desktop!

-### Add your Azure DevOps repository
+### Add your Azure DevOps repository.

 If you have an Azure DevOps git repository, then follow the steps below – if you have chosen to go: Github, then feel free to skip this section for the next.